localgod/karla/CONTRIBUTE.md

 To test Karla you need to get the relevant tools.

-Karla uses [Ant](http://ant.apache.org/) as build script so first step is to install Ant.

-Next you need some php specific tools.
+You need some php specific tools.
 The easiest way to get these is with [composer](https://getcomposer.org/)

 Once installed run composer from the root of your karla checkout:
 ```